Alen Halilović

-Alen Halilović (/hr/; born 18 June 1996) is a Croatian professional footballer who plays as an attacking midfielder for Dutch club Fortuna Sittard.
+Alen Halilović (/hr/; born 18 June 1996) is a Croatian professional footballer who plays as an attacking midfielder.
+A product of Croatia's youth levels, he represented the senior team in 10 matches from 2013 to 2019, debuting as their youngest-ever player (aged 16).

-As the Prva HNL's youngest ever goalscorer (until May 2021) and the youngest ever debutant for the Croatia national team, he was considered to be one of the most promising young talents of European football.

 In March 2014, Barcelona reached an agreement with Dinamo Zagreb for a five-year transfer to the club.
 He made one appearance for the senior team (in the Copa del Rey), spending most of the season with the B-team.
 He then had a season-long loan to Sporting Gijón, before signing for Hamburg in July 2016.
 He spent much of the next two seasons on loan to Las Palmas before joining AC Milan.
 He went on loan spells with Standard Liège and Heerenveen.
 Having left Milan after contract termination in October 2020, he signed with Birmingham City in 2020, then Reading in 2021 and Rijeka in 2022 all on brief spells.
-In 2023, he moved to Fortuna Sittard.
+In 2023, he moved to Fortuna Sittard until 2026.